-All electro-mechanical equipment requires periodic maintenance to operate at peak efficiency and minimise unscheduled downtime.
+All electro-mechanical equipment requires periodic maintenance to operate at peak efficiency and minimize unscheduled downtime.
 Inadequate maintenance can increase energy consumption.
-It can also lead to high operating temperatures, poor moisture control, excessive contamination and unsafe working environments.
-Depending on the equipment, maintenance may include the addition or replacement of filters and fluids, inspections, adjustments and repairs.4
+It also can lead to high operating temperatures, poor moisture control, excessive contamination and unsafe working environments.
+Depending on the equipment, maintenance may include the addition or replacement of filters and fluids, inspections, adjustments and repairs.
+(4)

 So, how does the end-user know what to do?
-The answer is to find a lubrication partner that can help develop a comprehensive lubrication reliability programme that includes lubricant selection, protection and maintenance.
-This partner could be a consultant, but it could also be a lubricant manufacturer that offers customised, comprehensive solutions, including lubricants and all of the related lubrication reliability products.
+The answer is to find a lubrication partner that can help develop a comprehensive lubrication reliability program that includes lubricant selection, protection and maintenance.
+This partner could be a consultant, but it could also be a lubricant manufacturer that offers customized, comprehensive solutions, including lubricants and all of the related lubrication reliability products.

-Lubricants and energy savings
+Lubricants and Energy Savings

-It is possible to measure energy savings in a variety of ways, including production output, temperature changes or electrical reduction, as mentioned in the following.
+It is possible to measure energy savings in a variety of ways, including production output, temperature changes or electrical reduction, all mentioned below.
 Another measurement is fuel consumption.

-Production output
+Production Output

-When using equipment, it is possible to evaluate the equipment's energy efficiency by recording its production output.
+When we use equipment to perform work, it is possible to evaluate the equipment's energy efficiency by recording its production output.
 For example, if a machine is capable of producing a certain number of parts in a given amount of time and the lubricant is changed, resulting in a higher volume of parts being produced in the same amount of time, then the machine has become more energy efficient.
 One must be careful when using this technique to ensure that nothing changed in the process except the lubricant.
-This can be overcome by using a larger number of test units, or by evaluating productivity over a longer period of time.
+This can be overcome by using a larger number of test units or evaluating productivity over a longer amount of time.

-Temperature changes
+Temperature Changes

-Monitoring temperature changes is another way to optimise lubrication programme performance.
+Monitoring temperature changes is another way to optimize lubrication program performance.
 Increased friction in a piece of moving equipment results in higher operating temperatures.
 Friction is a result of metal-to-metal contact that occurs between two opposing surfaces moving relative to one another.
 Even between highly machined surfaces, under microscopic view, asperity contact occurs.